sdellis/repono/README.md

 ```

 ##Tests
+Running tests will create a "manifests" collection, which is needed for the server to work.
 To run tests, in a new terminal window:

 ```
 $ mocha express.test.js